anvilproject/anvil-portal/content/ncpi/platforms.md

 # Participating Platforms

-<hero small>The NCPI's participating platforms are:  NHGRI's AnVIL, NHLBI's BioData Catalyst, NCI's Cancer Research Data Commons and the NIH Common Fund's Gabriella Miller Kids First Pediatric Research Program.</hero>
+<hero>The NCPI's participating platforms are:  NHGRI's AnVIL, NHLBI's BioData Catalyst, NCI's Cancer Research Data Commons and the NIH Common Fund's Gabriella Miller Kids First Pediatric Research Program.</hero>

 An overview of each platform is given below: